facebookresearch/habitat-challenge/README.md

 ### Online submission

-Follow instructions in the `submit` tab of the EvalAI challenge page (coming soon) to submit your docker image.
+Follow instructions in the `submit` tab of the EvalAI challenge page to submit your docker image.
 Note that you will need a version of EvalAI `>= 1.2.3`.
 Pasting those instructions here for convenience:

 ```bash
 # Installing EvalAI Command Line Interface